 The central vision of the HBHL initiative is to reduce the human and socio-economic burden of psychiatric and neurological illnesses and improve the mental health, quality of life, and productivity of Canadians and people around the world.
 This will be done by elucidating how the individual brain functions in health, in disease, and throughout our lives using world-leading neuroinformatics integrating genetic, epigenetic, neurophysiological, imaging, behavioural, clinical, social and environmental data.

-- Research: Encourage interdisciplinary and novel approaches to research across fields linked by neuroinformatics to understand the individual brain in health and disease, improve brain disease and mental health diagnosis and treatment, and generate new preventative measures and social programs for brain health.
+- Advance Discovery: Encourage interdisciplinary and novel approaches to research across fields linked by neuroinformatics to understand the individual brain in health and disease, improve brain disease and mental health diagnosis and treatment, and generate new preventative measures and social programs for brain health.

-- Innovation: Foster international collaboration, and support early-stage commercialization and knowledge mobilization of HBHL supported discoveries.
+- Accelerate Innovation: Foster international collaboration, and support early-stage commercialization and knowledge mobilization of HBHL supported discoveries.